Facelift

 How Is Facelift Surgery Performed?

 Facelift surgery can take up to five hours depending on the individual case.
 As we mentioned earlier, incisions are usually placed along the hairline and around the curves of the ears.
 Another incision is made under the chin.
 The skin is then lifted so that the deep layers of the sagging neck muscles can be tightened and repositioned.
 Fat may be contoured or removed as well.
 Before the incisions are closed, excess loose skin is trimmed away and the skin is draped in a natural, youthful position.
+Excess skin is then removed.

 What Is Recovery from a Facelift Like?

-After facelift surgery, stitches will be left in place for up to two weeks.
-Small drainage tubes may be used for a few days to avoid fluid build-up.
+After facelift surgery, the fine clear sutures are typically removed in stages at one and two weeks.Small drainage tubes may be used for a few days to avoid fluid build-up.
 In addition, a special compression bandage is often used to protect the incisions, provide comfort, and reduce swelling following surgery.

 How Long Does a Facelift Last?

 Dr. Richards uses state-of-the-art surgical techniques to lift and rejuvenate the face.
 By addressing the muscles and underlying tissues, he can achieve natural-looking results that last longer than techniques that only lift the skin alone.
 While this process can “turn back time,” in a manner of speaking, the procedure cannot stop the aging process entirely.
-With great skincare and healthy habits, you should be able to enjoy the results for well over a decade.
+With great skin care and healthy habits, you should be able to enjoy the results for well over a decade.
 Additionally, your face may always retain a more youthful appearance, especially with the regular support of non-surgical treatments.
 We will advise you on the optimal long-term plan during your initial consultation.

 Are Facelift Scars Noticeable?